askrht/drocker/Readme.md

     ```

 # Useful links and folders
-1. You can access RStudio at localhost:8787
+1. You can access RStudio at localhost:8787.
+It takes about 2 minutes for it to launch, the first time.
 1. RStudio files are saved under /docs

 # Adding your packages to the Docker image